alexjmiller5/BU-GCalSync/README.md

 - Clone the repo
 - Run `npm install`
 - Install direnv following (mac can use `brew install direnv`) [its documentation](https://direnv.net/docs/installation.html)
+- Set up direnv in your shell [its documentation](https://direnv.net/docs/hook.html)
 - Create your `.envrc` file
 - Add you client id as `export CLIENT_ID="YOUR_CLIENT_ID"` to your `.envrc` file after you set up the OAuth on [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
 - Run `direnv allow`